 Ollech & Wajs recently introduced their new throwback OW C-1000 dive watch collection, and today the pre-orders opened.

-Not only is the case made in Switzerland, according to the brand, “over 90% of components of Swiss origin, assembled in Swiss Jura.”
-As for the movement, the OW C-1000 is powered by an outsourced, slightly modified, Swiss made, ETA 2824-2 which is equipped with an Ollech & Wajs Zurich 1956 engraved mainplate and OW machined rotor.
+Not only is the case made in Switzerland, but according to the brand, “over 90% of components of Swiss origin, assembled in Swiss Jura.”
+As for the movement, the OW C-1000 is powered by an outsourced, slightly modified, Swiss-made, ETA 2824-2 which is equipped with an Ollech & Wajs Zurich 1956 engraved mainplate and OW machined rotor.

 A stainless-steel rotating bezel with a ceramic insert allows the wearer to measure dive times, and the indices and hands are generously lumed for excellent optics on land or underwater.
 The hour and minute hands are large and rectangular shaped, the central seconds hand features a large arrow-tip, and 12, 3, and 9 have huge triangle indices – all filled with lume.
 A date window at 6 o’clock partially obstructs the hour marker.

 The first 56 OW C-1000 watches will be numbered on the crown and delivered in the order of registrations to our waiting list with an estimated delivery time of about five weeks.
 Retail is CHF 1,456 CHF on a strap and CHF 1,596 CHF on a steel bracelet.